Maggie O'Farrell: Books

-O'Farrell's numerous successful novels, including the Costa-Award-winning The Hand that First Held Mine, have received widespread critical acclaim.
+O'Farrell's numerous successful novels, including the Costa Award-winning The Hand that First Held Mine, have received widespread critical acclaim.
 Her books have been translated into over 30 languages.
 Her novel Hamnet, based on the life of Shakespeare's family, was published in 2020.
 The novel makes a link between the death of eleven-year-old Hamnet and the writing of the play Hamlet.

+She began writing her seventh novel, This Must Be the Place, in 2013, shortly after the birth of her third child.
+It was published in May 2016.
+Hannah Beckermann, writing in The Guardian, called it a "a tour de force... both technically dazzling and deeply moving... her best novel to date".

 Her 2017 memoir, I Am, I Am, I Am: Seventeen Brushes with Death, deals with a series of near-death experiences that have occurred to her and her children.
 It is a memoir told non-chronologically, with each chapter headed by the name of the body part affected.

+From 2020 to 2022, O'Farrell published two pictures books for children, Where Snow Angels Go and The Boy Who Lost His Spark, both illustrated by Daniela Jaglenka Terrazzini.

+O'Farrell was the invited as castaway on the BBC Radio 4 programme Desert Island Discs in March 2021.

 In 2022, she published The Marriage Portrait, a novel based on the short life of Lucrezia de' Medici, who may or may not have been poisoned by her husband, Alfonso II, Duke of Ferrara.
-O'Farrell has said that she got the idea for the novel after seeing Lucrezia's portrait, attributed to Agnolo Bronzino, and from reading Robert Browning's poem, My Last Duchess, in which Lucrezia makes a brief, silent and unnamed appearance.
+O'Farrell has said that she got the idea for the novel after seeing Lucrezia's portrait, attributed to Agnolo Bronzino, and from reading Robert Browning's poem, "My Last Duchess", in which Lucrezia makes a brief, silent and unnamed appearance.
+The novel was shortlisted for the Women's Prize for Fiction.

-She has also written two pictures books for children, Where Snow Angels Go and The Boy Who Lost His Spark, both illustrated by Daniela Jaglenka Terrazzini.
+In 2023 O'Farrell won the author award at Harper's Bazaar's Women of the Year awards.

+In September 2025, O'Farrell announced her next book, titled Land, set in Ireland in the aftermath of the famine.